skeeto/skeeto.github.com/_posts/2020-05-04-How-to-Read-a-Unicode-Passwords-on-the-Windows-Console.markdown

 ---
-title: How to Read a Unicode Passwords on the Windows Console
+title: How to Read UTF-8 Passwords on the Windows Console
 layout: post
 date: 2020-05-04T02:14:34Z
 tags: [win32, c, tutorial]